Why This Matters

 No pill is worth your life.
 Test what you can, carry naloxone, never use alone, and call 911 if someone is overdosing.
 If you want, PLURderapolis can print pocket cards or run trainings at your booth — get in touch through our contact page.

-Disclaimer: This page is harm-reduction and educational.
-We do not encourage illegal drug use.
-If you are in a medical emergency, call 911.
-For treatment referrals, see SAMHSA's national helpline at 1-800-662-HELP (4357) or visit FindTreatment.gov.
+Emergency Situations: If you are experiencing a medical emergency, call 911 or your local emergency number immediately.
+For substance use treatment referrals, contact SAMHSA's National Helpline at 1-800-662-HELP (4357) or visit FindTreatment.gov.